Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 If all the conditions mentioned above in the bullet point list are met, then it is not illegal, and many businesses base their model on this.

-Because there is equally nothing to prevent a business from buying branded goods from one party and reselling them - that is the basic model of a wholesaler!
+Because there is equally nothing to prevent a business from buying branded goods from one party and reselling them; that is the basic model of a wholesaler!

-Disclaimer: I hope this will give you a start for your research to see if you can sell the products that you want to sell, but don't forget to check your local laws.
-For example, the one covered above about re-selling licensed, unmodified products may differ by country.
+Disclaimer: I hope this will provide a starting point for your research to determine if you can sell the products you want to sell, but please remember to check your local laws.

 4. Purchase small business insurance